sonishsivarajkumar/PyCTAKES/ANNOUNCEMENT.md

-# 🎉 PyTAKES v1.0 - Public Release Announcement
+# 🎉 PyCTAKES v1.0 - Public Release Announcement

-We're excited to announce the public release of **PyTAKES v1.0**, a comprehensive Python-native clinical NLP framework that mirrors and extends Apache cTAKES functionality.
+We're excited to announce the public release of **PyCTAKES v1.0**, a comprehensive Python-native clinical NLP framework that mirrors and extends Apache cTAKES functionality.

-## 🚀 What is PyTAKES?
+## 🚀 What is PyCTAKES?

-PyTAKES is a modern, pure-Python clinical natural language processing framework designed to:
+PyCTAKES is a modern, pure-Python clinical natural language processing framework designed to:

 - **Replace Apache cTAKES** with simpler deployment (no Java required)
 - **Process clinical text** with state-of-the-art accuracy and performance